opendp/tumult-docs/public/analytics/dev/_sources/topic-guides/spark.rst.txt

 --------------------------------

-Tumult Analytics is built on top of Tumult Core, which implements all of the differential privacy primitives that Analytics uses.
+Tumult Analytics is built on top of Tumult Core, which implements all of the differential privacy primitives that Tumult Analytics uses.
 Tumult Core uses a Spark database (named "``tumult_temp_<time>_<uuid>``") to materialize dataframes after noise has been added.
 This ensures that repeated queries on a dataframe of results do not re-evaluate the query with fresh